neder-land/wcnm/README.md

-# wcnm
+# WCNM

-Websocket Criterion for Nederland Munication
+Websocket Criterion for Nederland Munication, a schema for web games C/S communication used internally in nederland group.